panchalsagar/Recommendation-Systems/README.md

 # Recommendation-Systems

-Built a recommender system by using cosine similarities score.
+Built a recommendation system by using cosine similarities score.